an3ki/bitcoin-intro/de/README.md

 6. Send your bitcoin to your outside address ( Atomic Wallet address )

 ##### Independent Reserve
-0. Check Independent Reserve on <a href="https://www.independentreserve.com/" target="_blank">Independent Reserve</a>
 1. Go to <a href="https://www.independentreserve.com" target="_blank">Independent Reserve</a>.
 2. Make an account & connect your Bank Account
 3. Paste your first bitcoin address from Step 1